 - Beat the egg yolks and sugar at high to medium-high speed.
 Whisk until you get a light, fluffy mixture.
 (Approx. 5 minutes)

 Tip: Take your whisk and remove it from the mixture.
 As the batter drips off move your hand in a figure-eight pattern.
 If the ribbon of the batter does not disappear quickly but holds its shape you are done.
-If not whisk a few more minutes to obtain a ribbon consistency.
+If not whisk for a few more minutes to obtain a ribbon consistency.

-- Add the cheese, butter, zest, and aromatic spices (slowly) while mixing the batter at a medium speed.
+- Add the cheese, butter, zest, and aromatic spices (slowly) while mixing the batter at medium speed.

 - Whisk until thoroughly combined.
 This should not take long at all.
 One to two minutes should do it.